swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         // API aren't relevant; the point is that the built artifacts can be used
         // by the script.
         let tarTool = try context.tool(named: "tar")
-        let tarArgs = ["-czf", outputPath.string, result.buildArtifacts.first{ $0.kind == .executable }.path.string]
+        let tarArgs = ["-czf", outputPath.string] + builtExecutables.map{ $0.path.string }
         let process = Process.run(URL(fileURLWithPath: tarTool.path.string), arguments: tarArgs)
         process.waitUntilExit()

-        // We should also report errors from the creation of the archive.
+        // The plugin should also report errors from the creation of the archive.

         print("Created archive at \(outputPath).")
     }